redhat-manufacturing/device-edge-workshops/exercises/rhde_tse/README.md

 * [Exercise 1.7 - Cloning Your Code Repository](1.7-coding-intro)
 * [Exercise 1.8 - Getting Logged Into the Image Builder WebUI](1.8-image-builder-intro)

-## Section 2 - Creating an Image via tha Image Builder WebUI
+## Section 2 - Creating an Image via the Image Builder WebUI

 * [Exercise 2.1 - Reviewing the Workflow to Build Images](2.1-image-builder-workflow)
 * [Exercise 2.2 - Building an Image via the WebUI](2.2-build-image-webui)